White Dental Fillings Denver

-In the early 1900s, dentists began using a material called amalgam to fill cavities.
+In the early 1900s, dentists began using a material called silver amalgam to fill cavities.
 An amalgam filling contains mercury, silver, tin, and copper.
-They are still used today, but white tooth fillings are becoming more popular.
+They are still used today, but white tooth fillings are the most popular filling material.

 Why Are Fillings Used?

 Fillings are used to restore teeth that have been damaged by decay.
 Decay starts when plaque and acid attack the tooth’s enamel or outer layer.
 If the decay is not treated, it can cause a hole, or cavity, to form in the tooth.
 If left untreated, the decay can become worse, and it can eventually lead to pain, infection, and tooth loss.
 So fillings are used to restore the tooth and prevent further damage.

 When Baby Teeth Need Fillings

 Baby teeth are just as susceptible to decay as adult teeth.
 Cavities in baby teeth are becoming more common because of the increased number of sugary drinks and snacks children consume.
 If a child has a cavity, it is important to treat it as soon as possible.
 If left untreated, cavities can cause pain and lead to problems with adult teeth.

 White fillings, also called composite fillings, are made of white composite tooth-colored resin, a material that is not as harmful to teeth as amalgam.
 They are an excellent option to restore teeth damaged by decay and are much less noticeable than silver fillings.
 Additionally, they can be used on front and back teeth.
 White fillings are also stronger than silver fillings and can last many years.

 There are many reasons why people may choose white tooth fillings over amalgam.
 One big reason is that white fillings look a lot better.
 They blend in with the natural color of teeth and are less visible than amalgam.